Getting Started with JOSM

 There are many different settings that you can customize in JOSM.
 One setting that you may want to adjust is the language.
 JOSM has been translated into numerous languages, and you may prefer to work in a different one.

 To access the Preferences window, click Edit -> Preferences.

-- On the left side, click the icon that looks like a paint can and paint brush.
+- On the left side, click the language tab.

 Choose your language in the dropdown box next to the word “Language”.